apacheignite/documentation/data-grid/page-memory.md

   "title": "Page Memory"
 }
 [/block]
 Page memory is a manageable off-heap based memory architecture that is split into pages of fixed size.
-Let's take a look at the picture below and get to know more about this memory architecture.
+Let's take a look at the picture below and try to understand more about this memory architecture.
 [block:image]
 {
   "images": [